korpling/annatto/docs/importers/saltxml.md

 If `true`, use the layer name as fallback for the namespace annotations if none is given.
 This is consistent with how the ANNIS tree visualizer handles annotations without any namespace.
-If `false`, use an empty string as annotation namespace.
+If `false`, use the `default_ns` namespace as fallback.